 Worry: the Accidental Love Curse

-You want your sisters to “get it,” you want your co-workers to end self-sabotaging behavior, and you often write on behalf of friends who are struggling.
+You want your family to “get it,” you want your co-workers to end self-sabotaging behavior, and you often write on behalf of friends who are struggling.

 You want to know the best way to help them understand, or what’s a good book that can show them the way.
 What can you do to help things get better for the one you love, you ask.